 Shares of an LLC are not open for subscription by the public.
 Despite the split in shareholdings, profits may be divided in other ratios agreed upon, taking into consideration efforts of foreign partners in management, provision of technology or expertise.
 An LLC must appoint a minimum of one manager and up to a maximum of five managers for the business.
 Responsibility for the management of a LLC can be vested in the foreign partner, UAE national partner, or a third party.
 Managers must be appointed by a Memorandum of Association or by a management contract, for a fixed term or an unlimited term.
 Unless the Memorandum of Association states otherwise, the manager has full powers of administration and management of the LLC.
 An LLC is not allowed to practice its activities in the UAE without a Trade License and Commercial Registration Certificate.

-Trinity can also assist in identifying a suitable local sponsor and, if required, arrange for a corporate local sponsorship company managed by Trinity to act as the 51% local sponsor of the LLC.
+Trinity can assist in identifying a suitable 51 % local sponsor where still required and also arrange for a corporate local sponsorship company managed by Trinity.

 Based on the UAE Commercial Laws, foreign companies can register in the UAE either a Branch or a Representative Office.